Performance & events 2009

 “The Experience Design Group powers your brain”

-After the yearly Nobel gala dinner there is an afterparty hosted by students of Stockholm’s universities.
-In late 2009 the Experience Design Group was asked by the organizing committee at Karolinska Institutet to craft an experience to honor the Nobel laureates.
-We interpreted and re-negotiated the brief, which originally was to make visual portraits of the laureates.
-After researching the achievements of the laurates, and designing experiences in line with those achievements, we decided to give every attendee at the party a “brain”.
+After the annual Nobel gala dinner there’s an afterparty hosted by students from Stockholm’s universities.
+In late 2009 the Experience Design Group was asked by the organising committee at Karolinska Institutet to craft an experience honouring the Nobel laureates.
+We interpreted and re-negotiated the brief — originally, to make visual portraits of the laureates — and, after researching their achievements and designing experiences in line with them, decided to give every attendee a “brain”.

-The evening’s experience started on the buses from the gala dinner to the nightcap, with random guests on every bus bursting out singing “If I only had a brain”.
-This was received differently by guests, leaving them amused, confused and curious as to what might happen once they get to the party.
-Upon checking their coats, the guests each received their individual brain.
-This brain could then be charged with knowledge at different stations around the venue.
-One station contained written quotes projected inside a picture frame on a wall, one was a whispering station and so on.
-Every time a guest used their brain, a circular projected neural network visualization placed in the ballroom would respond, and as the evening progressed, the neural network would reflect the accumulated activity during the evening.
+The evening started on the buses from the gala dinner to the nightcap: random guests on every bus burst into “If I Only Had a Brain”, leaving fellow guests amused, confused, and curious about what might happen once they arrived.
+On checking their coats, each guest received their individual brain.
+It could be charged with knowledge at stations around the venue — one had written quotes projected inside a picture frame on the wall, one was a whispering station, and so on.
+Every time a guest used their brain, a circular projected neural-network visualisation in the ballroom responded; as the evening progressed, the network reflected the accumulated activity in the room.

-This was done with the Experience Design Group at Konstfack, part time for about 8 weeks.
-My role was in co-designing the event and helping figure out the RFID solution for the brain stations and the network.
+Done with the Experience Design Group at Konstfack, part-time, for about eight weeks.
+My role: co-designing the event and figuring out the RFID solution for the brain stations and the network.